Honors Program Mission

 While students who have demonstrated outstanding achievement are strongly recommended for the Honors Program, previous academic performance is not the only criterion for acceptance in the Program.
 The desire and motivation to excel, as well as intellectual curiosity, are also important factors.

 Students wishing to graduate as Honors Scholars must meet the following qualifications:

 - Earn a cumulative GPA of 3.0 or above during their tenure at Chesapeake College;

 Complete a minimum of five Honors courses (totaling 15 credits or higher).

 - Students must earn a final grade of “B” or higher to receive Honors credit for each course.

-- In the process of earning 15 Honors credits, students must complete one or more Honors courses in at least three of the following discipline areas:
+- In the process of earning 15 Honors credits, students must complete credits in at least three different discipline areas:

-Upon successful completion of all graduation and Honors Program requirements, Honors Scholars will receive special recognition at graduation, including an Honors certificate and engraved medallion.
+Upon successful completion of all graduation and Honors Program requirements, Honors Scholars will receive special recognition at graduation, including an engraved medallion.
 Also, student transcripts will have an Honors Program graduate designation.

 Honors Program Recommendations